Will my course content display in the Blackboard app?

 - File packages that use index.html with an asset file bundle aren't supported.

+SCORM packages launch in the in-app browser for both Ultra and Original courses.
 Instructors can use these tips for the best user experience with SCORM content in the apps.

 - Edit the SCORM player advanced options to be sure the SCORM player for the package is configured to render the content in the frameset and not in a new window.